Acharyamogha/ROADCEPTION/README.md

 The YOLOv5 model is pre-trained on the COCO dataset, enabling it to detect common objects like cars, pedestrians, etc.

 # Results
-Lane Detection: The CNN achieves high accuracy in detecting lanes under clear conditions.
+-Lane Detection: The CNN achieves high accuracy in detecting lanes under clear conditions.
-Object Detection: YOLOv5 performs real-time detection of vehicles, pedestrians, and other objects.
+-Object Detection: YOLOv5 performs real-time detection of vehicles, pedestrians, and other objects.

 # Limitations
 ## Lane Detection:
-Performance may degrade under poor lighting or occluded lanes.
+-Performance may degrade under poor lighting or occluded lanes.
-Limited to static lane markings.
+-Limited to static lane markings.

 ## Object Detection:
-May struggle with overlapping objects in crowded scenes.
+-May struggle with overlapping objects in crowded scenes.

 # Future Enhancements
-Improve the robustness of lane detection under varying weather and lighting conditions.
+-Improve the robustness of lane detection under varying weather and lighting conditions.
-Integrate lane curvature estimation for dynamic tracking.
+-Integrate lane curvature estimation for dynamic tracking.
-Extend object detection to multi-class tracking.
+-Extend object detection to multi-class tracking.
-Add a dashboard in the frontend for real-time visualization and statistics.
+-Add a dashboard in the frontend for real-time visualization and statistics.

 # Contributors
-Amogha Acharya - Mangalore Institute of Technology & Engineering Anubhav Gour - Mangalore Institute of Technology & Engineering Deviprasad N Shetty - Mangalore Institute of Technology & Engineering N Shreyas Nayak - Mangalore Institute of Technology & Engineering
+-Amogha Acharya - Mangalore Institute of Technology & Engineering -Anubhav Gour - Mangalore Institute of Technology & Engineering -Deviprasad N Shetty - Mangalore Institute of Technology & Engineering -N Shreyas Nayak - Mangalore Institute of Technology & Engineering